onescape/cherish/README.md

 # 4. Appendix

-If you have API key to authorize, you can use API key rather than access token.
+If you have API key to authorize, you can use API key instead of access token.

+## Step 1 - Using key

 Request Parameters in Header
 - X-Api-Key: The client must pass its API key in the x-api-key header through Basic HTTP authorization

+## Step 2 - Using API

+Please refer to '3.
+Using API' for this step.

 ### Auth sample screenshot